lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-04-Standard_ML.md

 A colleague who went in my stead to a much later ML meeting remarked that it was "hard to hear over the sound of clashing egos".

 The delegate sent by Gérard to represent Projet Formel was not like that.
+Guy Cousineau was quiet and gentle;
-A quiet and gentle man (sorry, cannot recall his name), he put forward Gérard's proposals and they were all shot down.
+he put forward Gérard's proposals and they were all shot down.
 I can't remember them all but recall the following: